“What do I love about Paddle Fest? It’s my favorite of the many ways we get to share our love for the Shenango River. “

 Logistics:

-3. Proceed to Riverside Park (Greenville, PA) and park your vehicle
+2. Proceed to Riverside Park (Greenville, PA) and park your vehicle, please follow signs.

-5. Paddle the Shenango River – we’ll pull you out at Riverside Park
+4. Paddle the Shenango River to Riverside Park

 Restrooms & Facilities: